-Cobweb houseleek is safe to grow in homes and gardens.
+Cobweb succulent is safe to grow in homes and full sun gardens.

-Although it is not an edible plant, cobweb houseleek (hens and chicks) is not poisonous and will not cause any harm if ingested by pets or humans.
+Although it is not an edible plant, Cobweb succulent (hens and chicks) is not poisonous and will not cause any harm if ingested by pets or humans.

 No toxicity has been reported for this succulent, but it is likely to cause nausea, vomiting, and diarrhea if ingested in a considerably large amount.

-Fleshy green rosettes adorned with white hair and distinct pink flowers; cobweb houseleek makes a fine addition to dry and stony places such as rock gardens, crevice gardens, and trough gardens.
+Fleshy green rosettes adorned with white hair and distinct pink blooms.
+The arachnoideum Sempervivum makes a fine addition to dry and stony places such as rock gardens, crevice gardens, and trough gardens.

 Use it to decorate the cracks in dry stone walls and plant in front of garden beds and borders to give the place a touch of uniqueness.